Formula > Functions > Datetime¶

 datetime\addWeeks(VALUE, WEEKS)

-Adds WEEKS to date or datetime VALUE.
+Adds WEEKS to a date or datetime VALUE.
 WEEKS can be negative.
 Returns a modified STRING value.

 Example